 Did I mention that I plan on making this blanket eight feet long?
 No?
 Yep, that’s my plan.
 Eight feet.
 At that length, it should really have a name, if not it’s own mailing address, so I’ll now be calling her “Scrappy.”
 I don’t want a small blanket that can’t cover my feet and shoulders at the same time; I want it big enough to snuggle with my husband on the couch for movie night.
 I picture it as an heirloom that gets passed down to younger knitters for generations, and I will haunt whoever breaks the chain and donates it to a thrift store or a neighborhood garage sale.
 So far, no one in my family seems promising, and I’m on the lookout for a knitting heir.

 I did the math – I love knitting math – and it will take me seven years if I knit twelve inches per year.
 Here’s the thing, though: the gauge is about ten rows per inch, and each row takes me about 20 minutes.
-Not to mention that I still have my work knitting, so Scrappy rarely gets any consistent attention.
+Not to mention that I still have my work knitting, so Scrappy rarely gets consistent attention.
 I can finish about half an inch a month, on a good month, picking it up when I’m between work projects, or if all of my other WIPs require my concentration and I just need a break.
 I spend time with Scrappy while I’m reading on my Kindle, or when cocktail hour went too long, or when I’m really depressed and just need soothing stitches.
 It turns out that linen stitch isn’t really so bad, and after just a few minutes I settle into the rhythm and rarely need to look.
 Adjusting for all these factors, Scrappy probably won’t be finished for at least fifteen years.
 I’ll be 53.
-A lot can happen in fifteen years, and it’s a little comforting to know that I’ll have something unchanging all that time.
+A lot can happen in fifteen years, and it’s a little comforting to know that I’ll have something unchanging through all that time.

 I’ve thought about casting on a second blanket on larger needles in garter stitch with my plied scraps, but then Original Scrappy will probably never get finished, and I’m not ready to go down that road just yet.
 Check in with me when I’m 45, God willing, to see where I stand on casting on Scrappy Junior.